Jackiexiao/10-minutes-to-SpaceVim/README.md

 and in terminal

     sudo apt-get install silversearcher-ag

 Then disable `ctrl-s` in linux terminal , stick `stty -ixon` in a startup script(`~/.bashrc`).
-To allow `ctrl-s` to get things flowing again, use `stty ixany`.

-Finally, in spacevim
+Finally, in spacevim type, you can fuzzy search file in current directory now!

     spc f f